-Your "Short-Acting" HA May Last Longer Than You Think
+Your "Short-Acting" HA (Hyaluronic Acid) May Last Longer Than You Think

 You were reassured that your HA filler was "absorbable" and would be metabolized within 6 to 18 months.
 Perhaps you are now past that timeline and still feeling or seeing the material.
 Perhaps hyaluronidase did not fully dissolve it.
 If you are trying to understand why your "temporary" filler behaves as though it is permanent, the answer lies in the chemistry that made it work in the first place: cross-linking technology.
 The very modification that gives HA filler its longevity also makes it resist the body's natural degradation — and sometimes resist dissolvers too.